 8 minute read

-When people enter into the workforce in Hong Kong, every time they receive a paycheck, the employer also deducts a portion of the money and puts it into the Mandatory Provident Fund (MPF).
+Every time a Hong Kong employee receives a paycheck, the employer will deducts a portion of the money and puts it into the Mandatory Provident Fund (MPF).

 However, what if a person spends some time in Hong Kong and then wants to move somewhere else?
 What happens with all the money left in their MPF account?
 Can it be withdrawn?